Slavery in Saudi Arabia: Slave trade

 Enslaved Africans have been sold in the Arab World since antiquity.
 While in pre-Islamic Arabia, Arab war captives were common targets of slavery, it appears that slaves were also imported from Ethiopia across the Red Sea.

-The Red Sea slave trade appears to have been established by at least the 1st century, when enslaved Africans were trafficked across the Red Sea to Arabia and Yemen.
+The Red Sea slave trade appears to have been established by at least the 1st century AD, when enslaved Africans were trafficked across the Red Sea to destinations in Arabia and Yemen.

-After World War I, the area formed an independent nation as the Kingdom of Hejaz (1916–1925).
-Hejaz did not consider itself obliged to obey the laws and treaties signed by the Ottoman Empire in regard to slavery and the slave trade.
+After World War I and the collapse of the Ottoman Empire the area formed an independent nation as the Kingdom of Hejaz (1916–1925).
+Hejaz did not consider itself obliged to obey the laws and treaties signed by the Ottomans regarding slavery and the slave trade.
 During the interwar period, the Kingdom of Hejaz was internationally known as a regional slave trade center.
-The Red Sea Slave Trade was, together with the Trans-Saharan Slave Trade and Indian Ocean slave trade, one of the arenas comprising what has been called the "Islamic slave trade", "Oriental slave trade", or "Arab slave trade" of enslaved people from sub-Saharan Africa to the Muslim world.
+The Red Sea slave trade was, together with the Trans-Saharan slave trade and the Indian Ocean slave trade, one of the three main routes comprising what has been called in historiography the "Islamic slave trade", "Oriental slave trade", or the "Arab slave trade," which involved the trafficking of enslaved people from sub-Saharan Africa to the Muslim world.

 By the 20th century, slaves were primarily trafficked from West Africa, East Africa, the Arabian Peninsula, the Levant, and South-Western Asia.

 A former Royal Air Force pilot, who trafficked slaves from Africa into Arabia in the 1950s, stated: "That's where all roads end [...]
 Arabia", since Saudi Arabia was the center and end station of modern chattel slavery at the time, and drove the expanding slave trade market after WWII.

 In the UN debate against slavery in 1957, Saudi Arabia was at the center of the debate since it was the hub of the slave trade network of the Arabian Peninsula, which kidnapped and enslaved people from Africa, the Aden Protectorate, the Trucial States, Baluchistan, and further away.